tdimiduk/clifun/README.md

 Bar(f=Foo(a=1, b='str'), c=1)
 ```

-`clattr` is inspired by [clout](https://github.com/python-clout/clout), but I wanted to try being a bit more opinionated to make both the library and code using it simpler.
+`clifun` is inspired by [clout](https://github.com/python-clout/clout), but I wanted to try being a bit more opinionated to make both the library and code using it simpler.